Pikciochain/T1Token/README.md

 This project contains a toolkit package, along with token examples and unit tests.

-It also defines what the T1 protocol requires from tokens to be compliant
+It also defines what the T1 protocol requires from tokens to be compliant.

 ### T1 Token protocol
-Any token has to offer following functions with the same signature to be compliant.
+Any token has to offer following functions with the same signatures to be compliant.
 Public attributes (not preceded by an underscore) are highly recommended but not mandatory.